melitafreiberga/study-organizer/README.md

 ## Configuration
 Google Drive Integration
 1. Create a New Project:
-   - Go to the Google Cloud Console.
+   - Go to the Google Cloud Console (https://console.cloud.google.com/).
    - Click on the project drop-down in the top left and select “New Project.”
    - Name your project and click “Create.”
 2. Enable Google Drive API: